+Policy reference Policy - AO1

+Policy Category A. Student and Parent Facing

+Name of policy Online Safety Policy

+Scope Students, Staff and Parents

-Policy Category Core Policy Name of policy Online Safety Policy Purpose of policy Online safety is an essential part of safeguarding and the School acknowledges its duty to ensure that all students and staff are protected from potential harmful and inappropriate online material and/or behaviour.
+Purpose of policy Online safety is an essential part of safeguarding and the School acknowledges its duty to ensure that all students and staff are protected from potential harmful and inappropriate online material and/or behaviour.
 This policy sets out the whole school approach to online safety which will empower, protect and educate students and staff in their use of technology and establishes the mechanisms in place to identify, intervene in, and escalate any concerns where appropriate.

-Regulatory or legal requirement addressed by policy Education Regulations 2014 (Independent School Standards) Working Together to Safeguard Children (July 2018) (WTSC), Keeping Children Safe in Education (September 2022) (KCSIE), Prevent Duty Guidance (April 2021) Other policies referred to Anti-bullying policy, Behaviour Policy, Communications Policy, Contract for Responsible Use of ICT, Curriculum Policy, Data Protection Policy, Use of Student or Staff Images guidance, PSHE and RSE Policies, Responsible Use of ICT, Safeguarding Policy, Searching and Confiscation policy, Social media Policy, Staff Code of Conduct, Use of Technology in the Classroom Policy owned by Deputy Head Pastoral/Designated Safeguarding Lead Policy must be approved by Governing Body Reviewed by the Education Committee Period of review required Annually Date current version approved 26 September 2022 by the Education Committee 5 December 2022 ratified by the Board of Governors Date effective from September 2022 Next review due September 2023 Published on website Yes
+Regulatory or legal requirement addressed by policy Education Regulations 2014 (Independent School Standards) Working Together to Safeguard Children (December 2023) (WTSC), Keeping Children Safe in Education (September 2024) (KCSIE), Prevent Duty Guidance (March 2024)

+Other policies referred to Anti-bullying policy, Behaviour Policy, Communications Policy, Curriculum Policy, Data Protection Policy, Use of Student or Staff Images guidance, PSHE and RSE Policies, IT Terms of Use, Safeguarding Policy, Searching and Confiscation policy, Social media Policy, Staff Code of Conduct, Use of Technology in the Classroom

+Policy owned by Deputy Head Pastoral/Designated Safeguarding Lead

+Published on website Yes